Our Team

 Joe Merighi

-Dr. Merighi is an Associate Professor and Associate Director of the School of Social Work.
+Dr. Merighi is an associate professor in the School of Social Work.
 His research focuses on the professional roles and contributions of social work practitioners in health care settings, with a particular emphasis on nephrology social workers in dialysis clinics.
 He is very interested in examining how social workers can collaborate with other health professionals to improve the physical and mental health outcomes of clients.

 Email: [email protected]